Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs

+Theoretically, a model with ParC/Fast-ParC owns a global receptive field.
+However, as demonstrated in previous papers~\citep{RF_ERF_PRF}~\citep{ERF2017}~\citep{ERF2021}, the actual receptive field could be saturated due to many concerns.
+To help understand better how the ParC/Fast-ParC improves models' performance, we test their ERFs ~\citep{ERF2017} and provide the visualization results in this section.

-Based on Fig~\ref{fig:parc_erf_visualization}, we can draw several conclusions: \begin{enumerate} \item \textbf{ParC-ConvNets obtain global effective receptive field}.
+Based on Fig~\ref{fig:parc_erf_visualization}, we can draw several conclusions: \begin{enumerate} \item \textbf{ParC-ConvNets obtain a global effective receptive field}.
 Notice models with ParC have a clearly larger ERF than the vanilla ConvNets.
-Vanilla ConvNets mostly focus on the center round area (red) of pictures, and its sensitivity drops quickly as radius grows, usually vanishes in the edge/corner region (dark blue).
-ParC models however owns a global ERF.
-Though it focus especially on the cruciform regions (red), it still has non-zero value on other parts (yellow or shallow blue).
-A more obvious merit is that ParC-ConvNeXt's ERF do not decay radially. \item \textbf{ERF from different architectures show significantly different shape}.
-ResNet50 seems to have a \textit{square} outline, the MobileNetV2 and ConvNext-XT however own a much more \textit{round} outline.
-This might be closely related with the activation function the networks used (ReLU, ReLU6 and GELU).
-Similar phenomenon\cite{ERF2017} are reported to exist between Sigmoid and ReLU, too.
+Vanilla ConvNets mostly focus on the center round area (red) of pictures, and its sensitivity drops quickly as the radius grows, usually vanishes in the edge/corner region (dark blue).
+ParC models, however, own a global ERF.
+Though it focuses especially on the cruciform regions (red), it still has non-zero value on other parts (yellow or shallow blue).
+A more obvious merit is that ParC-ConvNeXt's ERF does not decay radially. \item \textbf{ERF from different architectures show significantly different shapes}.
+The ERF of ResNet50 exhibits a \textit{square} outline; the ConvNext-XT and MobileNetV2, however, possess a much more round outline.
+This might be closely related to the activation function the networks used (i.e., ReLU, ReLU6, and GELU).
+A similar phenomenon~\citep{ERF2017} is reported to exist between Sigmoid and ReLU, too.